9000000/SubMaker-xSync/README.md

 # SubMaker xSync

 SubMaker xSync is a Chrome/Edge (MV3) companion extension for the SubMaker Stremio addon.
-It keeps your subtitles aligned automatically by extracting audio from SubMaker pages, syncing subtitles with FFmpeg/ALASS/ffsubsync, and exposing quick controls via the popup and options pages.
+It helps your Subtitles workflows by extracting audio from Stremio streams, syncing subtitles with FFmpeg/ALASS/ffsubsync, and exposing quick controls via the popup and options pages.

 ## Features
 - Automatic subtitle sync when SubMaker pages are detected (config, toolbox, sync page)